 Bird B Gone products are specified by more architects and engineers than any other bird control products in the industry.
 They are easy to specify using our CAD details in two formats—DWG and PDF (if you need the file in a different format, let us know).
 We also offer our 3-part specifications to drop into your project specs.

-Bird Controls to Match Your Need
+Bird Control to Match Your Industry Needs

 Bird controls most often recommended for the architectural industry include: